ankit8394/e-commerce-web/README.md

 # e-commerce_web
-Aresponsive e-commerce website built with HTML, CSS, and JavaScript to showcase beautiful destinations and tour packages.
+Aresponsive e-commerce website built with HTML, CSS, and JavaScript to showcase the Brand clothings.

 Features